 - a.
-Study the benefits of using the General Conference's Vivid Faith digital student missionary processing platform to help streamline the registration process and free up resources in Student Missions - + With study by the student missions department, there are many benefits of using Vivid Faith's digital platform such as it provides a simplified registration process, user friendly and smartphone compatibilities, plus an improved online student experience - b.
-Continue conversations with the Board of Trustees Spiritual Life Committee regarding subsidies to constituent students who serve as student missionaries - + During the February 2022 Board of Trustees meeting, the Southern Union conference presidents were solicited for their partnership in providing subsides to constituent student missionaries through financial support, care packages, etc.
+Study the benefits of using the General Conference's Vivid Faith digital student missionary processing platform to help streamline the registration process and free up resources in Student Missions - b.
+Continue conversations with the Board of Trustees Spiritual Life Committee regarding subsidies to constituent students who serve as student missionaries - c.
+Seek to have every conference in the Southern Union reserve funds in its budget to financially assist constituent student missionaries (as per the North Carolina Conference) - d.
+Study offering graduate student mission opportunities through the General Conference Tentmaker program - e.
+Study the expansion of missions by partnering with the General Conference Global Missions through the Tentmaker initiative, also known as Total Employment Tentmaking, and the Waldensian Student initiative